Baby Yoda merchandise started out slow, but plushies and puzzles are coming

 Move over, Hatchimals.
 Freeze, Frozen dolls.
-The new hot merchandise for the 2019 holiday season just might be anything featuring Baby Yoda from The Mandalorian.
-In the lead-up to Black Friday, online stores were mostly carrying only T-shirts (so many T-shirts), and those shirts were as boring as Luke's life on Tatooine.
+The hot merch for the 2019 holiday season just might be anything featuring Baby Yoda from The Mandalorian.
+In the lead-up to Black Friday, online stores mostly carried only T-shirts (so many T-shirts), and they were as boring as Luke's life on Tatooine.
 The same photo of Baby Yoda's sweet face was plastered on everything from shirts to phone cases, and while he's still cute, the shirts feel rushed and almost homemade.

 To recap: Star Wars fans call this creature Baby Yoda, but its official name right now is The Child.
 (It's 50 years old, but that's a baby in Yoda's species -- remember, Yoda was 900 in Return of the Jedi.)
 It's super adorable, so much so that when it looks like GIFs of it were being banned, Twitter users got upset.